Yuvasena: Production

-After the success of the Malayalam film 4 the People, Jayaraj remade the film in Telugu with Sravanthi Ravi Kishore as the producer.
+After the success of his Malayalam film 4 the People, Jayaraj remade the film in Telugu with Sravanthi Ravi Kishore as the producer.
 The film retains much of the cast of the original film.
-This film marks the film debut of lyricist Ramajogayya Sastry and cinematographer Guna.
+It marks the film debut of lyricist Ramajogayya Sastry and cinematographer Guna.
 This film marks the entry of Bharath into Telugu cinema after the success of the dubbed Telugu version of Boys (2003).
-It also marks the Telugu debut of Jayaraj, Gopika, and Jassie Gift.
+It also marks the Telugu debut of Jayaraj, Gopika, Narain and Jassie Gift.
 Malayalam actor Narain was credited as Suresh Menon in the film.

 Soundtrack

 The songs were reused from the original film 4 the People.
 The footage for the songs "Malliswarive" and "Ye Dikkuna Nuvvunna" were also reused from the original.